Babina Assembly constituency

 Babina is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Babina in the Jhansi district of Uttar Pradesh, India.
 Babina is one of five assembly constituencies in the Jhansi Lok Sabha constituency.
-Since 2008, this assembly constituency is numbered 222 amongst 403 constituencies.
+Since 2008, this assembly constituency has numbered 222 amongst 403 constituencies.

-Currently this seat belongs to Bharatiya Janta Party candidate Rajeev Singh Parichha who won in last Assembly election of 2022 Uttar Pradesh Legislative Elections defeating Samajwadi Party candidate Yashpal Singh Yadav by a margin of 44,529 votes.
+Currently, this seat belongs to Bharatiya Janta Party candidate Rajeev Singh Parichha who won in the last Assembly election of 2022 Uttar Pradesh Legislative Elections defeating Samajwadi Party candidate Yashpal Singh Yadav by a margin of 44,529 votes.